AndreassenLearn/Park-n-Wash/README.md

 Generating statistics for car wash #0 now.
 ```

+## Logging
+In the same directory where the Park'n'Wash executable is located, log files for car washes will be created/updated after each wash.
+These are used to create the statistics for the car washes, but also privides extra information not currently used in the statistics, like finish state and time.
+The log files will be named like so; `log_CarWash0.csv`, where the number after "CarWash" is the ID of the car wash.

 ## Technical Implementation
 ### Classes
 A class diagram called 'ClassDiagram.cd' can be found in the project folder; 'Park'n'Wash'.